Logos Ascension · Chapter 5

 Nothing.

 He looked again.
 The stone was there.
 He could see it.
 His eyes reported a grey, smooth river stone sitting on a flat rock in the morning light.
-But his perception — the faculty, the wrongness-sense, the thing that had been screaming at him for three years about dogs and smiles and shadows — reported a void.
+But his perception reported a void.
 The stone was not there.
-Something that looked like a stone was there.
-But the space it occupied was absent in the way the chandler's room had been absent, the way the dog by the fountain was absent.
-A structured nothing wearing the shape of a rock.
+Something that looked like a stone was there, but the space it occupied was absent in the way the chandler's room had been absent, the way the dog by the fountain was absent.
+A structured nothing in the shape of a rock.

 "That one's not real," Kael said.